 Govindghat – Ghangaria

 Early morning post breakfast we will leave for our actual trek journey towards Ghangaria.
 It’s a 4-5 hrs journey where we will pass through forest areas, villages and before reaching Ghangaria also have fun in gushing waterfall named as Laxman waterfall.

 Ghangaria- the valley of flowers – Ghangaria

-The valley is thousand times stupendous than you might have imagined.
+The valley of flower national park is thousand times stupendous than you might have imagined.
 It truly makes the Himalayan peaks lively and cherishing.
 Blue Poppy, Snake Foil, White Leaf Hog Foot, Himalayan Rose, Meadow Geranium, Dog Flower, Hooked Stick Seed are the native flowers.
 Walk further into the valley and you will be engulfed with an amazing scent, which unfortunately cannot be captured but can only be felt.
 Right at the entrance stand the snowy Ratban parvat peak, on the left Nar parvat and on the right is the dense birch forest.
 Unravel these exotic beauties with a lot of freshness, pictures and let your soul free to this never before amazement

 After a good 3-4 hrs exploration, we will head back to Our lodge in Ghangaria

 Another big day!
 Today after breakfast, you’ll take after a precarious trail to Hemkund Sahib to visit the religious site where Guru Gobind Singh is said to have meditated in a previous life.
 Leave by 7 am and reach this pious Gurudwara.
 The high-altitude lake is a treat for nature lovers.
 The trail today will be similar to previous days’ stone-paved and continuous ascend.